 LINE UP AND MANNERS POSTERS FREE Resource from my TpT store.

 Silent signals are a great way to establish communication in the music classroom.
 When you ask a question, have students respond with their thumbs.
 This blog post has some quick and easy ideas to get you started.

 After teaching, I play a game to see if my students can do it.

 Tell them you’re going to ask some questions and you want them to respond with a silent signal.

 Play this game to help teach all of your music classroom rules.

 think it’s important to give students the opportunities to say “no”.
 That way you communicate that you respect their choices.

-Have everyone compliment the students who is first to clean up, sings or plays especially well, or who was extra kind that day.
+Have everyone compliment the students who are first to clean up, sings or plays especially well, or who was the extra kind that day.

 I use these to have students show me how they feel about their own work in class.